To join the Los Angeles police force, download the formal job listing as posted by the City of Los Angeles.

 Step 3 - Background Investigation and Polygraph Examination

-The Background Investigation begins with completion of a Personal History Form (which requires compilation of extensive biographical information), completion of additional questionnaires, fingerprinting, and an interview with a background investigator.
+The Background Investigation begins with completion of Personal History documents (which require compilation of extensive biographical information), fingerprinting, and an interview with a background investigator.
 The investigation will also include checks of employment, police, financial, education, and military records and interviews with family members, neighbors, supervisors, co-workers, and friends.
 The Polygraph examination is conducted to confirm information obtained during the selection process.
 Check here to see if there are any issues that may impede your progress in the Selection Process.

 Step 4 - Physical Abilities Test (PAT)